caheredia/caiso_connector/README.md

 # CAISO Connector
-This project connects to the CAISO OASIS API and downloads daily.
-Location Marginal Price (LMP) data.
+This project connects to the CAISO OASIS API and downloads daily Location Marginal Price (LMP) data.
 The CAISO payload comes in the form of a zip file.
 The zip file is unpacked through an ETL script.
-The ETL script parses the CSV for relevant data and persists data in an SQLite database.
+The ETL script parses the CSV for relevant data and persists data in a SQLite database.

 This database was chosen because of its ease of install and availability on most operating systems.
 In a real production ETL, I would have used an AWS managed database.
 ***
 ## Install instructions
-Below are three methods to install and run code.
+Below are two methods to install and run this code.

 ### Run project from local machine
 - prerequisites: